rehierl/html-outliner-spec/issue-associations-notes.md

 sectioning content element being exited to the current section.

-Strictly implemented, this statement would throw a `TypeError` exception because it is not possible to add an outline object to the `innerSections` list.
-This can only be understood to add the top-level sections of said outline as subsections to the current section.
+Strictly implemented, this statement would throw a `TypeError` exception because it is not possible to add an outline object to the `subSections` list of a section object.
+This can only be understood to add the top-level sections of said outline as subsections to the current section and thus as also referring to the properties mentioned below.

+**TODO** - This step needs to be rephrased.

 [step 4.9.3.2.1.1](./outliner-steps.md/#4-9-3-2-1-1) states:
 create a new section, and append it to candidate section.